one-mistake/Movies-Junction-Store-Bot/README.md

 - `LOG_CHANNEL` - Logs Channel ID
   - This for some getting user info.
 If any new User added to DB, Bot will send Log to that Logs Channel.
 You can use same DB Channel ID.
 - `FORWARD_AS_COPY` - Value should be `True` or `False` _(Optional)_
-  - If `True` all messages will be forwarder _As Copy_.
-If `False` all messages will be forwarder with Forward Tag.
+  - If `True` all messages will be forwarded _As Copy_.
+If `False` all messages will be forwarded with Forward Tag.
 - `BROADCAST_AS_COPY` - Value should be `True` or `False` _(Optional)_ - Broadcast with Forward Tag or as Copy._(Without Forward Tag)_
 - `BANNED_USERS` - Banned unwanted members - Put all banned user IDs & Separate with space.
 - `BANNED_CHAT_IDS` - All Banned Channel IDs _(Optional)_